-The CDBG account consists of the accounts described in these policies solely for investment in accordance with the provisions 24 CFR Part 570.
+The CDBG account consists of the accounts described in this Policy solely for investment in accordance with the provisions 24 CFR Part 570.
 The City uses a subsidiary account within its General Fund as the local CDBG account.

-The local CDBG account includes deposits of CDBG funds disbursed from the U.S. Treasury account; any program income, and any repayments or recaptured funds as required by 24 CFR Section 570.504.
-The City shall not have on hand more than 1.5 times the annual CDBG allocation.
+The local CDBG account includes deposits of CDBG funds disbursed from the U.S. Treasury account; any Program Income, and any repayments or recaptured funds, as required by 24 CFR Section 570.504.
+The City shall not have on hand a balance of more than 1.5 times the annual CDBG allocation.